tansive/tansive/README.md

 ## 📋 What Works, What’s Coming, and What to Expect

-Tansive is in early alpha, which means core functionality is working but there's still plenty to build.
+Tansive is in alpha and under active development.
 Here's what you can expect:

 **What you can do today:**

 You can do the following in non-production environments:

+✅ Deploy policy-based filter and input validation for MCP tools that you use with Cursor, Claude, Windsurf, etc. You can create them under different roles that you can toggle in cursor.

+- Only tools with `stdio` transport are supported in this release - which includes a large number of tools.
+See Roadmap below for other transports.
+- You can write your own MCP tools as well.
+- Tansive will automatically create an MCP endpoint with secure HTTP transport and bearer token authentication.

-✅ Deploy agents for real workflows such as analyzing support tickets, restart failed services in dev environment, or validate data before orders are processed
+✅ Deploy interactive agents for real workflows such as analyzing support tickets, restart failed services in dev environment, or validate data before orders are processed.
 ✅ Enforce policies like "This agent can only access customer data for tier 1 support cases"
 ✅ Use session pinning to enforce data access controls like "This session can only access prospect data for the current lead"
-✅ Write tools in Python, Node.js, Bash or any compiled language (binary invocation)
+✅ Write simple run-once-and-exit tools in Python, Node.js, Bash or any compiled language (binary invocation).
+These tools are not accessible over MCP in this release.
+It is supported only via Tansive's internal tool call interface.
-✅ Deploy your agent catalog and apply policies declaratively
+✅ Deploy your agent catalog, write and apply policies declaratively in `yaml`.
 ✅ Single User only

 **What's coming:**

-- Multi-User mode with project support
-- Support for external Resources such as secret stores, vector DBs, conversational memory, cache
+Target: Mid August, 2025:

+- All tools - are exported via Tansive's secure MCP endpoint as well as Tansive's internal tool call interface that uses UDS.
+- Add multiple MCP servers in a Tansive SkillSet.
+This allows one to compose rich workflows combining tools to access multiple systems.
-- Prometheus endpoint for observability
+- Add support for remote MCP servers
-- Performance optimizations
-- Additional security features
 - Better documentation and examples

+Target: Mid September, 2025:

+- Support for multiple users
+- Secure onboarding of Tangents

 **Alpha expectations:**